gowthamvadisetti/Compilers-Project/project/README.md

 # Compilers Final Project
-Use the following set of commands to generate the IR code.
+Use the following set of commands to run a ruby program.

 test folder contains the sample test cases